 Net international migration in New Zealand

-By region (where known), year ended August 2021, net number of migrant movements
+By territorial authority (where known), year ended August 2021, net number of migrant movements

 Net number of migrant movements

 |Western Bay of Plenty||-108|

 The 12-16 month rule is a way of defining passengers based on border movements.

 A traveller who did not live here previously is considered a long-term migrant arrival if they have spent 12 of the following 16 months in New Zealand.
 A traveller who previously lived in New Zealand, but who spent 12 of the next 16 months out of New Zealand is classified as a long-term migrant departure.